Berkeley Law - Faculty Profiles

-Title: The Honorable William H. Orrick, Jr. Distinguished Chair and Dean; Director, Chief Justice Earl Warren Institute on Law and Social Policy
+Title: The Honorable William H. Orrick, Jr. Distinguished Professor; Faculty Director, Chief Justice Earl Warren Institute on Law and Social Policy

 Email Address: firstname.lastname@example.org

-Christopher Edley, Jr. assumed the deanship of the U.C.
-Berkeley School of Law (Boalt Hall) in 2004 after 23 years as a Harvard Law professor.
+Christopher Edley, Jr. served as dean of the U.C.
+Berkeley School of Law (Boalt Hall) from 2004 to 2013, after 23 years as a Harvard Law professor.
 His academic work is primarily in the areas of administrative law, civil rights, education policy, and domestic public policy generally.
-Dean Edley has moved between academia and public service, each enriching the other and together giving him broad familiarity with many areas of public policy.
+Edley has moved between academia and public service, each enriching the other and together giving him broad familiarity with many areas of public policy.

 Edley served in White House policy and budget positions in the late 1970s under President Jimmy Carter and in the 1990s under President Bill Clinton.
 His Clinton service included time at the Office of Management and Budget, where he oversaw the budgets and legislative policy initiatives for five cabinet departments and over 40 independent agencies, with budget authority totaling in the hundreds of billions of dollars.
 He has held senior positions in five presidential campaigns, including his part time service during 2007-08 as a senior policy adviser for candidate Barack Obama, whom he taught at Harvard Law.